ibm-cloud-docs/vpc/block_storage_is_faq.md

 For extra security, when you delete a volume, all pointers to the data on that volume are removed and the data becomes inaccessible.

-All block storage volumes are encrypted at rest with IBM-managed encryption.
-IBM-managed keys are generated and securely stored in a block storage vault that is backed by Consul and then maintained by the system.

-For extra security, when you delete a volume, all pointers to the data on that volume are removed and the data becomes inaccessible.
+After you set up customer-managed encryption on a volume, you might decide to later disable an encryption key and temporarily revoke access to the key's associated data on the cloud.
+For more information, see [Making your data inaccessible after setting up customer-managed encryption](/docs/vpc?topic=vpc-creating-instances-byok#instance-byok-inaccessible-data).

 ## What can I do about data backups for disaster recovery?
 {: faq}
 {: #faq-block-storage-12}

 Block Storage for VPC secures your data across redundant fault zones in your region.
 You are are responsible for independently backing up your data.

-You might also consider by using [{{site.data.keyword.blockstoragefull}}](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
+You might also consider using [{{site.data.keyword.blockstoragefull}} - Classic](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
+In particular, see the topics under **Replication and Disaster Recovery**.

 ## How many volumes can be provisioned per account?
 {: faq}